spacedecentral/Coral/README.md

 ## Task Columns:
 New issues - Where new tasks are placed to be organized at a later time.

-Subtasks - Column for all subtasks that haven't been assigned yet (To minimize cluttering).
-Once assigned to a subtask, please move it to the corresponding column.
+Epics - Column for all Epic tasks consisting of subtasks (To minimize cluttering).

 Icebox - Tasks that are low in priority or that may be revisited in the future.